ansonl/topo-map-post-processing/README.md

 After following all above setup steps, you can run MFM as a Slicer Post-processor Script (most updated) or Graphical App:

-### Slicer Post-processor Script
+### Slicer Post-processor Script or Command Line

 Download the [current code of MFM](https://github.com/ansonl/mfm/archive/refs/heads/master.zip) and extract the entire folder such as your user home directory.

 Setup your slicer as described in [Slicer Setup > Set Post-processing Scripts](./slicer-setup.md).

-1. Slice your code as usual.
+1. Add `mfm_cmd.py` with the listed parameters to slicer **Post-processing Scripts** setting.

+2. **Slice** your model.

-2. **Export G-code file** under the Print button in the upper right.
+3. **Export G-code file** under the Print button in the upper right.

+> If you update the MFM Options file, you may need to add/delete a space at the end of the slicer **Post-processing Scripts** setting to get the slicer to allow reslicing.

 ### Graphical App (GUI)